Within this section

 Students are required to complete a health history, immunization record, physical exam, essential functions acknowledgement form, criminal background check, drug screen and American Heart Association Basic Life Support (BLS) for Healthcare Providers CPR certification prior to the first day of class.

 The program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), located at 20 N. Wacker Drive, Suite 2850, Chicago, Ill., 60606-3182.
 The phone number is 312-704-5300.

 Graduates are eligible to sit for the national certification examination administered by the American Registry of Radiologic Technologists (ARRT).

-Employment is available in hospital radiology departments, clinics, imaging centers, outpatient surgery centers and physician offices.
+Employment is available in hospital radiology departments, orthopedic clinics, urgent care centers, imaging centers, outpatient surgery centers and physicians offices.